 In the case of animals of susceptible species a DPLA shall be a geographical area, with a radius of 10 km around a holding containing animals of susceptible species suspected of or infected with foot-and-mouth disease, where there is a density of animals of susceptible species higher than 1 000 head per km2.
-The holding in question must be situated either in a sub-region as defined in Article 2(s) where there is a density of animals of susceptible species higher than 20 km from such a sub-region.
+The holding in question must be situated either in a sub-region where there is a density of animals of susceptible species higher than 450 head per km2 or at a distance of less than 20 km from such a subregion.

-ANNEX XI
+SCHEDULE XI